-A plaque can be found in the garrison walls at Portsmouth, at the location of the old ‘Sally Port’.
-Its strongly patriotic inscription proudly proclaims that “from this place naval heroes innumerable were embarked to fight their country’s battles” – but that also, “near this spot, Catharine of Braganza landed in state, May 14 1662 previous to her marriage with Charles II at the Domus Dei a week later“.
+A plaque can be found in the garrison walls at Portsmouth at the location of the old ‘Sally Port’.
+Its patriotic inscription proclaims that “from this place naval heroes innumerable were embarked to fight their country’s battles” but that also, “near this spot, Catharine of Braganza landed in state, May 14 1662 previous to her marriage with Charles II at the Domus Dei a week later“.

 Catharine, the Portuguese-born consort of Charles II, was the daughter of Joao IV of Portugal and his wife, Luísa Maria Francisca de Gusmão.
-She came, accompanied by Lord Sandwich, in the ship The Royal Charles.
-She apparently asked upon her arrival in Portsmouth for a ‘cup of tea’ – something for which concerning English cultural history, she continues to be credited for and which as queen, she also enjoyed promoting.
+She came accompanied by Lord Sandwich, in the ship The Royal Charles.
+She apparently asked upon her arrival in Portsmouth for a ‘cup of tea’, something for which she continues to receive credit in English cultural history terms and as queen, she enjoyed promoting.

-Catharine’s attractiveness on the European political marriage ‘market’ was enhanced and finally affirmed by the acclamation of her father, Joao IV as King of Portugal as a result of the Portuguese Restoration War, which was concluded with the signing of the Treaty of Lisbon in 1668, when the House of Braganza was formally recognised by Spain as the country’s ruling dynasty.
-Moreover, Catharine had her dowry, two million crowns, together with the promise of Tangier and Bombay.
+Catharine’s attractiveness on the European political marriage market was enhanced and finally affirmed by the acclamation of her father, Joao IV as King of Portugal as a result of the Portuguese Restoration War, which was concluded with the signing of the Treaty of Lisbon in 1668, when the House of Braganza was formally recognised by Spain as the country’s ruling dynasty.
+Moreover, Catharine had her dowry, two million crowns and she came with the promise of Tangier and Bombay.

-Following her arrival at Portsmouth, Charles II joined her there on 20 May; after which two wedding ceremonies were conducted, one a private Catholic service, the second an Anglican one on 21 May, at ‘Old’ Portsmouth’s Domus Dei.
-What remains of the Domus Dei (also known as the Hospital of Saint Nicholas and Saint John the Baptist) survives today in the restored form of the Royal Garrison Church and is a Grade II * listed building.
+Following her arrival at Portsmouth, Charles II joined her there on 20 May; after which two wedding ceremonies were conducted, one a private Catholic service, the second, Anglican on 21 May, at ‘Old’ Portsmouth’s Domus Dei.
+What remains of the Domus Dei, also known as the Hospital of Saint Nicholas and Saint John the Baptist, survives today in the restored form of the Royal Garrison Church.
 Amongst the three hundred or so memorials that exist within what remains of the present church, nothing would appear to commemorate the royal wedding.
-This is because the ceremony was conducted in the Governor’s Great (Presence) Chamber of the main building, as the chapel was too small.
-Although the chapel was given a cloth embroidered with a scene of Lisbon for its altar instead (Fraser, Pg 267).
+This is because the ceremony was conducted in the Governor’s Great (Presence) Chamber of the main building, as the chapel was too small, being given a cloth embroidered with a scene of Lisbon for its altar instead (Fraser, Pg 267).

 Catharine and Charles II sat on two ‘thrones’ for the ceremony, Catharine wearing a lace veil and a dress of “rose” colour, with lovers’ knots of blue ribbons”.
 The Domus Dei was chosen because the parish church of Portsmouth was not possible to host the ceremony because it was still damaged from the English Civil War.
 Portsmouth Cathedral still owns the Marriage Certificate of Charles II and Catharine of Braganza and loaned it to the Royal Museums Greenwich in 2016.

-Catharine of Braganza arrived at Hampton Court Palace, where she would spend her honeymoon with King Charles II; it is thought she came by way of the great ‘Long Water’, which had been constructed for Charles II between 1661-62; flanked by lime trees, several of which – according to Historic England – still survive today from the time of Charles II.
+Catharine of Braganza arrived at Hampton Court Palace, where she would spend her honeymoon with King Charles II.
+It is thought she came by way of the great ‘Long Water’, which had been constructed for Charles II between 1661-62 and flanked by lime trees, several of which still survive today from the time of Charles II.
 The ‘Long Water’ has a length of about one kilometre which stretches east from the Fountain Garden.

 According to Hampton Court Palace’s Chapel Royal, Charles II had the chapel restored to receive Catharine as his bride.
 A ceremony took place in the Great Hall at Hampton Court to welcome her.
 (A replica of Catharine of Braganza’s carriage was made by Pinewood Creative along with several others, to mark Hampton Court Palace’s five hundredth anniversary in 2015).
 Leaving Hampton Court for Whitehall, the procession of Queen Catharine up the River Thames was described by the artist Dirk Stoop in his drawing of the event as “The Triumphall Entertainment of ye King and Queenes Matie by ye… Maior of London at their coming from Hampton Court to Whitehall (on ye River Thames) Aug: ye 23 1662 “.
 Catherine received a rapturous welcome in London, and the diarist John Evelyn thought the procession from Hampton Court to Whitehall the most splendid that had ever been seen.

 Catharine miscarried for the first time in 1668 – a fact confirmed by the King in his private correspondence – by which point Catharine had been married to Charles II for six, sadly childless years.
-The question of what appeared to be the Queen’s infertility was thrown into sharp, sad relief when compared with the easy ability with which the King’s mistresses conceived his natural children; notably those of Barbara Villiers, Duchess of Cleveland, referred to by the diarist Samuel Pepys as “My lady Castlemaine“, five of whose children the King acknowleged as his own.
-Pepys records a further pregnancy of Catharine in May 1669: (the month that his ‘Great’ Diary ends) “Some trouble at Court for fear of the Queen’s miscarrying; she being, as they all conclude, far gone with child…” (11.5.1669).
+The question of what appeared to be the Queen’s infertility was thrown into sharp, sad relief when compared with the easy ability with which the King’s mistresses conceived his natural children; notably those of Barbara Villiers, Duchess of Cleveland, referred to by the admiring diarist Samuel Pepys as “My lady Castlemaine“, five of whose children the King acknowledged as his own.
+Pepys records a further pregnancy of Catharine on 11 May 1669 (the month that his ‘Great’ Diary ends) “Some trouble at Court for fear of the Queen’s miscarrying; she being, as they all conclude, far gone with child…”

 Catharine did miscarry and never conceived again.
 Whilst Catharine endured years of the King’s repeated infidelities, Charles II refused to consider any other woman as his wife during Catharine’s lifetime, writing in his own handwriting – reproduced in the London Gazette – that he “never gave nor made any contract of marriage, nor was married to any woman whatsoever, but to my present wife Queene Caterine [sic] now living, Whitehall, the 3rd day of March 1678/9“.
 Charles II’s proclamation to the London Gazette’s readership, was intended to refute the fact that he had ever married Lucy Walter, the mother of his natural child, James, Duke of Monmouth.